simonbesnard1/gedidb/doc/user/basics.authenticate.rst

 Replace `'your_username'` and `'your_password'` with your Earthdata login details.

-Storing Credentials for Authentication
+Storing credentials for authentication
 --------------------------------------

-To avoid re-entering your credentials each time, **gediDB** includes a function that securely saves your login information in a `.netrc` file, enabling automatic authentication for future requests to NASA’s servers.
+To avoid re-entering your credentials each time, gediDB includes a function that securely saves your login information in a `.netrc` file, enabling automatic authentication for future requests to NASA’s servers.

 Use the following code snippet to authenticate and store your credentials in the `.netrc` file: